A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Two -enumerations of magnet bar regions

+We would also like to obtain a recurrence for the $\M_3$-generating function of the magnet bar by using Kuo consdensation.
+Similar to Proposition \ref{hexprop4}, the application of Kuo condensation requires that the north and the northeast sides both have lengths greater than $1$.
+Taking into account also the base cases of the recurrence, we need to verify (\ref{qmagnet2}) in the situations when $a=0$, $x=0$, $y=0$, $z=0$ or $t=0$.

-Assume that our magnet bar region is weighted by $wt_3$\footnote{We still follow the process in Figures \ref{basecase2} and \ref{kuomagnet}, however, the reader should be aware that the weight assignment here is \emph{different} from that in the proof of Proposition \ref{hexprop4}.}.
+Assume that our magnet bar region is weighted by $wt_3$.
+We still follow the process in Figures \ref{basecase2} and \ref{kuomagnet}, however, the reader should be aware that the weight assignment here is \emph{different} from that in the proof of Proposition \ref{hexprop4}.

-If $a=0$, we get a weighted version of the hexagon $Hex(z,x+y+m,t)$ by removing forced lozenges from the magnet bar reigon as in Figure \ref{basecase2}(e).
-Rotating the hexagon $60^{\circ}$ clockwise and reflecting it over a vertical line, we get the hexagon $Hex(z,t,x+y+m)$ weighted by $wt_2$, and (\ref{qmagnet2}) follows from Corolarry \ref{hexprop1}.
+If $a=0$, we get a weighted version of the hexagon $Hex(z,x+y+m,t)$ by removing forced lozenges from the magnet bar region as in Figure \ref{basecase2}(e).
+Rotating the hexagon $60^{\circ}$ clockwise and reflecting the resulting region over a vertical line, we get the hexagon $Hex(z,t,x+y+m)$ weighted by $wt_2$, and (\ref{qmagnet2}) follows from Corollary \ref{hexprop1}.

 If $x=0$, after removing forced vertical lozenges (whose weight product is equal to $q^{(t+m)\binom{a+1}{2}}$) as in Figure \ref{basecase2}(a), we get a weighted region $R$.
-Next, we rotate $R$ $60^{\circ}$ counter-clockwise and reflect it about a vertical line.
+Next, we rotate $R$ $60^{\circ}$ counter-clockwise and reflect the resulting region about a vertical line.
 This way, we get the weighted region $K_{m}(a,t,z,y)$ in which a right lozenge is weighted by $q^{a+l}$, where $l$ is the distance from the top of the lozenge to the bottom of the region.
 We divide the weight of each right lozenge in the latter region by $q^{a}$, and get back the weight assignment $wt_2$.
 Thus,

 where the factor $q^{azt+a^2(z+m)}$ comes from the weight division.
 Then (\ref{qmagnet2}) follows from Lemma \ref{hexprop3b}.